 Action: Review your presentation and ensure that:

-- For the future based thinkers, you are including a vision of what it could look like.
-An image would be really useful here.
+- For the future based thinkers, you include a vision of what it could look like.
+An image would be handy here.

 - For the feeling based thinkers, you are demonstrating that you have considered the impact on the people.

 3. The three modes of persuasion